The Growing Importance of Amazon Logistics Logistics Costs – Image: Marcos del Mazo|Shutterstock.com

-In addition to working with companies like UPS and FedEx, Amazon launched its own delivery service last year called Amazon Logistics .
-By then, Amazon had ceded control of the “last mile” to traditional delivery companies, despite operating a sophisticated network of fulfillment, sortation and delivery centers.
+Amazon Logistics last year .
+Until then, Amazon had given control over the “last mile” to traditional delivery companies despite the operation of a sophisticated network of fulfillment, sorting and delivery centers.

-As Amazon continues to grow, logistics costs have skyrocketed over the past decade.
-In 2018, the company's fulfillment and shipping costs were $34.0 billion and $27.7 billion, respectively, up from just over $1 billion each in 2007.
-The launch of its own shipping service gives Not only does Amazon have the ability to keep shipping costs in check, but it also reduces the risk of relying on UPS and FedEx for last-minute delivery.
-In its 10-K report, Amazon writes: “We rely on a limited number of carriers to deliver inventory to us and fulfill orders to our customers.
-If we are unable to negotiate acceptable terms with these companies, or if they encounter performance issues or other difficulties, our operating results and customer satisfaction could be adversely affected.”
+While Amazon continues to grow, the logistics costs have been skyrocketed in the past ten years.
+In 2018, the company's fulfillment and shipping costs amounted to $ 34.0 billion or $ 27.7 billion, compared to a little more than one billion US dollars in 2007.
+Amazon not only gives Amazon the opportunity to keep the shipping costs within limits, but also reduces the risk of relying on UPS and Fedex at the last minute.
+In his 10 k report, Amazon writes: “We rely on a limited number of freight forwarders to deliver inventory to us and carry out orders to our customers.
+If we are unable to negotiate acceptable conditions with these companies, or if you encounter performance problems or other difficulties, this could have negative effects on our operating results and customer satisfaction. ”

 As the chart below shows, the importance of fulfillment and shipping costs for Amazon has increased over the past decade.
 Last year, the two cost factors amounted to 26.5 percent of the company's net sales, compared to 16.6 percent the previous year.